Sculpture (magazine)

 Sculpture is an art magazine, published in Jersey City, NJ, by the International Sculpture Center.
 Described as "the essential source of information, criticism, and dialogue on all forms of contemporary sculpture internationally," Sculpture is published in print form and digitally six times per year.

 Sculpture is indexed in the Art Index and the Bibliography of the History of Art.

 History and operations

-The magazine was founded by David Furchgott, with the first issue published in 1987.
+The magazine was founded by David Furchgott, first as The International Sculpture Center Bulletin.
+Sculpture Magazine's first issue was published in 1987.

 It is partially supported by a grant from the National Endowment for the Arts.